popdemtech/smartsite/walkthrough/2_Basics/2_4_liquid_templating.md

 ```

 ### 7. `git commit`
-Creating a view layout architecture within `my-app` is a significant unit of development.
+Creating a view layout architecture within `smartsite` is a significant unit of development.
 Time to save to version control.

 <div class="filename">command line</div>